DheepthaRajesh/dheeptha_rajesh/README.md

 # Survival Gaming Program
-Survival game that branches into different storylines based on the user's choices at every intersection and displays some interesting facts about each obstacle the user encounters
+Survival game that branches into different storylines based on the user's choices at every intersection and displays some interesting facts about each obstacle the user encounters.

 Programmed using Python

+Project completed in Term 1 SUTD - Sep 2021